Comprehensive Guide To Gas Delivery App Development

 Secured Online Payment

-The importance of payment gateway integration especially in an on demand app cannot be underestimated.
+The importance of payment gateway integration especially in an on-demand app cannot be underestimated.
 No matter what type of service you are providing, it is important to let your users transact securely with trusted payment gateways like PayPal, CCAvenue, or Stripe.

-Make your software more user friendly by giving them an option to communicate with the drivers after the order has been confirmed for instant help.
+to communicate with the drivers after the order has been confirmed for instant help.
 You can also automate this to an extent with the help of a chatbot.

 Referrals And Coupons

 Establish an effective way to keep in touch with your customer base with push notifications.
 Many companies misuse this feature with excessive advertisements which eventually leads to blocking.
 Push notifications are an important tool for data collection if used right.
-Special discounts, refund confirmation, and order status will be sent via notifications.
+Also, special discounts, refund confirmation, and order status will be sent via notifications.

 Account management and profile details let users edit important details from the account settings section.
 Customers will be able to add or remove vehicle details, payment options, subscriptions, and view order history.